What is pulmonary embolism?

 - A cough that brings up pink, foamy mucus.

-these, you need to see a doctor right away, especially if they are sudden and severe.
+If you have symptoms like these, you need to see a doctor right away, especially if they are sudden and severe.

 What causes pulmonary embolism?

-cause problems.
+In most cases, pulmonary embolism is caused by a blood clot in the leg that breaks loose and travels to the lungs.
+A blood clot in a vein close to the skin is not likely to cause problems.
 But having blood clots in deep veins (deep vein thrombosis) can lead to pulmonary embolism.
 More than 300,000 people each year have deep vein thrombosis or a pulmonary embolism.1

 What increases your risk of pulmonary embolism?

-risk of pulmonary embolism.
+Anything that makes you more likely to form blood clots increases your risk of pulmonary embolism.
 Some people are born with blood that clots too quickly.
 Other things that can increase your risk include:

 How is pulmonary embolism diagnosed?